$ cd fundamentals-of-devops

 You may also notice that the second time you fired up the container, the command prompt looked different.
 That’s

-because you’re now in a totally new container; any data you wrote in the previous one is no longer accessible to you.
+because you’re now in a totally new container, and any data you wrote in the previous one is no longer accessible to

-Hit Ctrl-D again to exit the container, and back on your host OS, run the docker ps -a
+Hit Ctrl-D again to exit the container, and back on your host OS, run docker ps

 $ docker ps -a